manavisrani07/ConvoContext/README.md

-# ConvoConnect
+# ConvoContext

-ConvoConnect is a Python application that leverages the power of the Hugging Face Transformers library to provide you with instant answers to your questions based on context.
+ConvoContext is a Python application that leverages the power of the Hugging Face Transformers library to provide you with instant answers to your questions based on context.
 It's a versatile tool that can work with various file types like PDFs, DOCX, PPTX, and plain text files.

 ## Table of Contents